 Of course, failing to pay rent on time is grounds for eviction.
 Georgia laws consider rent to be late a day after it’s due.
 If a tenant refuses or a tenant fails to pay, their landlord can evict a tenant and take back the rental property.

-To begin the Georgia eviction process against the tenant, you must first serve them a written notice.
+To begin the Georgia process against the tenant for failing to pay rent, you must first serve them a written notice.

 Unlike most other states, Georgia's eviction laws don’t specify any specific notice periods to give a tenant for eviction proceedings.
-For best practice, though, allow the tenant at least 3 days before moving to the appropriate court to file an eviction lawsuit.
+For best practice, though, allow the tenant at least 3 days written or verbal notice before moving to the appropriate court to file a lawsuit.
 This will be easier for all parties involved.

-If the three days pass and the tenant hasn't paid or moved out, you may initiate eviction proceedings.
+If the three days pass after the landlord files a lawsuit and the tenant hasn't paid or moved out, they may initiate proceedings to have the tenant evicted.

 Violation of Lease Agreement